kwonus/Quelle-Obsolete/Quelle.md

 **TABLE 7-3 -- Control Names that affect SEARCH & DISPLAY actions**

 Table 7-3 lists Control-Names for SEARCH and DISPLAY actions.
 Table 9-1 lists Control-Names for SYSTEM actions.
-The *@show* command will list the values associated with these.
-The *@show* command takes zero or more arguments.
+The *@get* command will list the values associated with these.
+The *@get* command takes zero or more arguments.
 Zero arguments lists all control settings.
-With one or more arguments, show only lists the values of the controls that are specified.
+With one or more arguments, get only lists the values of the controls that are specified.
 Examples of the command are below (both the long form and the short form of control names are accepted):

-*@show*
+*@get*

-*@show* host
+*@get* host

-*@show* system.host
+*@get* system.host

-*@show* search
+*@get* search

-*@show* search.domain
+*@get* search.domain

 Control settings can be cleared using implicit wildcards, by using the shared control-prefix: